Expressions

 Example 2:

-In this example we have a Base table in Knowledge Set Builder containing associations of the definition Person with attributes Employment and Age.
+In this example we have a Base table in Knowledge Set Builder containing instances of the definition Person with attributes Employment and Age.

 We want to add a calculated column to this dataset which should show both Employment and Age value in one cell for each person.
 We can for this use the below expression in a calculated column: